 However, some animals, such as the naked molerat, are naturally cholecalciferol-deficient, as serum 25-OH vitamin D levels are undetectable.
-Dogs and cats are practically incapable of vitamin D synthesis due to high activity of 7-dehydrocholesterol reductase, but they do get them from prey animals.
+Dogs and cats are practically incapable of vitamin D synthesis due to high activity of 7dehydrocholesterol reductase, but they do get them from prey animals.
 Industrial synthesis: Vitamin $D_3$ (cholecalciferol) is produced industrially by exposing 7-dehydrocholesterol to UVB light, followed by purification.
 The 7-dehydrocholesterol is a natural substance in fish organs, especially the liver, or in wool grease (lanolin) from sheep.
-Vitamin $D_2$ (ergocalciferol) is produced in a similar way using ergosterol from yeast or mushrooms as a starting material.
-[10]
+Vitamin $D_2$ (ergocalciferol) is produced in a similar way using ergosterol from yeast or mushrooms as a starting material.[10]

-Figure-12: Liver hydroxylation of cholecalciferol to calcifediol may then be converted into calcitriol, the biologically active form of vitamin D, in the kidneys.
+Figure-12: Liver hydroxylation of cholecalciferol to calcifediol

+Metabolic activation: Vitamin D is carried in the bloodstream to the liver, where it is converted into the prohormone calcifediol.
+Circulating calcifediol may then be converted into calcitriol, the biologically active form of vitamin D, in the kidneys.
 Whether it is made in the skin or ingested, vitamin D is hydroxylated in the liver at position 25 (upper right of the molecule) to form 25-hydroxycholecalciferol (calcifediol or 25(OH)D).
-This reaction is catalyzed by the microsomal enzyme vitamin D 25-hydroxylase, the product of the CYP2RI human gene, and expressed by hepatocytes.
-Once made, the product is released into the plasma, where it is bound to an $\alpha$ -globulin carrier protein named the vitamin D-binding protein.
-Calcifediol is transported to the proximal tubules of the kidneys, where it is hydroxylated at the 1- $\alpha$ position (lower right of the molecule) to form calcitriol (1.25dihydroxycholecalciferol, 1,25(OH)2D). conversion of calcifediol to calcitriol is catalyzed by the enzyme 25-hydroxyvitamin D3 1-alphahydroxylase, which is the product the CYP27B1 human gene.
-The activity CYP27B1 is increased by parathyroid hormone, and also by low calcium or phosphate.
+This reaction is catalyzed by the microsomal enzyme vitamin D 25-hydroxylase, the product of the CYP2R1 human gene, and expressed by hepatocytes.
+Once made, the product is released into the plasma, where it is bound to an $\alpha$ -globulin carrier protein named the vitamin D- binding protein.
+Calcifediol is transported to the proximal tubules of the kidneys, where it is hydroxylated at the 1- $\alpha$ position (lower right of the molecule) to form calcitriol (1,25- dihydroxycholecalciferol, 1,25(OH)2D).
+The conversion of calcifediol to calcitriol is catalyzed by the enzyme 25-hydroxyvitamin D3 1-alpha- hydroxylase, which is the product of the CYP27B1 human gene.
+The activity of CYP27B1 is increased by parathyroid hormone, and also by low calcium or phosphate.